laperlej/maelstrom/README.md

 [https://fly.io/dist-sys](https://fly.io/dist-sys/)

-Unzip maelstrom in the root folder
+download maelstrom froim their website and unzip in the root folder

 Use the run utility to execute the different challenges